UST-QuAntiL/Quokka/services/execution-service/README.md

 ## API Documentation

-The objective function service provides a Swagger UI, specifying the request schemas and showcasing exemplary requests for all API endpoints.
+The execution service provides a Swagger UI, specifying the request schemas and showcasing exemplary requests for all API endpoints.
  * Swagger UI: [http://127.0.0.1:5075/app/swagger-ui](http://127.0.0.1:5075/app/swagger-ui).